 If you would like to give a donation, no matter how small, you can send a cheque to the Parish Council offices made payable to Be Like Tom.

-Please see the attached letter which will be sent it to companies and groups across the Parish, to fund raise for this important cause
+Please see the attached letter which has been sent to companies and groups across the Parish, to fund raise for this important cause